Diane Arbus: Photographic career

-Arbus's style is said to be "direct and unadorned, a frontal portrait centered in a square format.
+Arbus's style is described as "direct and unadorned, a frontal portrait centered in a square format.
 Her pioneering use of flash in daylight isolated the subjects from the background, which contributed to the photos' surreal quality."
 Her methods included establishing a strong personal relationship with her subjects and re-photographing some of them over many years.

 In spite of being widely published and achieving some artistic recognition, Arbus struggled to support herself through her work.
 "During her lifetime, there was no market for collecting photographs as works of art, and her prints usually sold for $100 or less."
 It is evident from her correspondence that lack of money was a persistent concern.

 In 1963, Arbus was awarded a Guggenheim Fellowship for a project on "American rites, manners, and customs"; the fellowship was renewed in 1966.

 Throughout the 1960s, Arbus supported herself largely by taking magazine assignments and commissions.
 For example, in 1968 she shot documentary photographs of poor sharecroppers in rural South Carolina (for Esquire magazine).
 In 1969 a rich and prominent actor and theater owner, Konrad Matthaei, and his wife, Gay, commissioned Arbus to photograph a family Christmas gathering.
-During her career, Arbus photographed Mae West, Ozzie Nelson and Harriet Nelson, Bennett Cerf, atheist Madalyn Murray O'Hair, Norman Mailer, Jayne Mansfield, Eugene McCarthy, billionaire H. L. Hunt, Gloria Vanderbilt's baby, Anderson Cooper, Coretta Scott King, and Marguerite Oswald (Lee Harvey Oswald's mother).
+During her career, Arbus photographed Mae West, Ozzie Nelson and Harriet Nelson, Bennett Cerf, atheist Madalyn Murray O'Hair, Norman Mailer, Jayne Mansfield, Eugene McCarthy, billionaire H. L. Hunt, Gloria Vanderbilt's baby Anderson Cooper, Coretta Scott King, and Marguerite Oswald (Lee Harvey Oswald's mother).
 In general, her magazine assignments decreased as her fame as an artist increased.
 Szarkowski hired Arbus in 1970 to research an exhibition on photojournalism called "From the Picture Press"; it included many photographs by Weegee whose work Arbus admired.
 She also taught photography at the Parsons School of Design and the Cooper Union in New York City, and the Rhode Island School of Design in Providence, Rhode Island.

-Late in her career, The Metropolitan Museum of Art indicated to her that they would buy three of her photographs for $75 each, but citing a lack of funds, purchased only two.
+Late in her career, the Metropolitan Museum of Art indicated to her that they would buy three of her photographs for $75 each, but citing a lack of funds, purchased only two.
 As she wrote to Allan Arbus, "So I guess being poor is no disgrace."

 Beginning in 1969 Arbus undertook a series of photographs of people at New Jersey residences for developmentally and intellectually disabled people, posthumously named Untitled.
 Arbus returned to several facilities repeatedly for Halloween parties, picnics, and dances.
 In a letter to Allan Arbus dated November 28, 1969, she described these photographs as "lyric and tender and pretty".